kcne/cnit-academy-api/README.md

 | id  | 2       | ID of the lecture, positive integer |

 Response 200 -> Started the lecture \
-Request 404 -> Lecture not found
+Response 404 -> Lecture not found

 ### PUT /api/lecture/:id/finish